wpfleger96/Calculator/README.md

 ## Notes on Recursive Math

-To make things easier, you may assume that RecursiveMath is only valid for non-negative operands.
+To make things easier, you may assume that this calculator only works for non-negative operands.
 However, you still need to follow some rules when implementing.